 The wrong climates for a whole house fan: The Southeast and South are too hot and humid to get enough cooling from a fan during the warmest months.
 But you still might get use of the fan before and after AC season.

 You can always experiment.
 Buy two or three box fans for windows.
-They’re $18 to $30 each.
 While they won’t exchange air nearly as fast or as quietly as a whole house fan, they’ll give you an idea of whether just exchanging air is enough to make your home comfortable at night and to keep it comfortable during the day.
 Let the fans run for 3-5 hours after the house feels cool, because remember, you have to cool down the house structure too.
 Then, shut up the house tight, close blinds that allow daytime direct sunlight, and watch how high the temperature climbs.
 If it stays comfortable – or nearly so – then a whole house fan will probably keep you as cool as needed.

 Features and Options